kpym/esplus/README.md

-    template <template string> <args> : execute a template with args (using [[ and ]] as delimiters) run [milliseconds] <cmd> <args> : run a command (with delay) without waiting for it to finish clipin <cmd> <args> : run a command with the clipboard content as input
+    template <template string> <args> : execute a template with args (using [[ and ]] as delimiters) run [milliseconds] <cmd> <args> : run a command (with delay) without waiting for it to finish clipin <cmd> <args> : run a command with the clipboard content as input clipin template <args> : execute a template with the clipboard content as last arg

 Examples:
     esplus template 'Hello [[.|upper]]' 'World'